 Intellectual Property Litigation: Jeremy has an accomplished track record and substantial experience in litigating high-stakes intellectual property disputes, including patent, trademark, trade secret and copyright matters.
 He has successfully assisted his clients in enforcing their intellectual property, and has helped his clients defeat multi-million dollar claims of alleged infringement.
 Jeremy has represented numerous well-known companies in intellectual property litigation, including Analog Devices, Church & Dwight, Facebook, General Media Communications (owner of Penthouse brands), ImClone, MKS Instruments and Transamerica Life Insurance.
 He has litigated cases in federal courts around the country, and has significant trial and appellate experience.
-Jeremy has also served as a member of the Local Patent Rules Committee for the Western District of New York.
+Jeremy has also served as a member of the Local Patent Rules Committee for the U.S. District Court for the Western District of New York.

 Intellectual Property Counseling: Jeremy provides strategic counseling on the development and maintenance of patent and trademark portfolios.
 A registered patent attorney, he assists clients with matters before the U.S. Patent & Trademark Office, including patent reexaminations and other proceedings.
 Jeremy works with clients on patentability and product clearance studies, freedom to operate evaluations, patent infringement and validity analyses, trademark and branding clearance, licensing matters and corporate transactions involving intellectual property.
 He also advises companies on identifying and maximizing the value of their intellectual property assets.

 Technology Experience: Jeremy has advised clients in a broad range of technology areas, including computers and software, networking and telecommunications, e-commerce and internet-based technologies, industrial equipment and manufacturing processes, biotechnology and life sciences, and medical devices.